The kitchen cleaning kit essentials you really need – and here’s the thing… you don’t need quite as many chemical cleaners as you think!

 Get the kitchen cleaning kit you really need to keep on top of a busy family house.

 By keeping a few kitchen cleaning essential in stock at home you’ll always be ready to tackle whatever cleaning job comes your way as well as keeping your home fresh, clean and lovely to live in.

-- basic white soap bar
+- Basic bar of cheap white soap

-Our guide on which product to use for which cleaning job.
+Our Guide on which product to use for which cleaning job

 As well as being great for getting dishes sparkling, we also use dishwashing soap to clean the sink, wash kitchen accessories like the storage pots, trays and the fridge shelves and compartments.
 You can also put a squirt into a bucket of water and mop the kitchen floor, it works well on tiles, lino or laminate (always test a discreet patch of floor first if you’re worried)

-Basic white soap
+Basic cheap bar of white soap

 We’re talking the cheap bars of toilet soap you can get in the supermarket, go for the basic value range they cost around 15-20p a bar.
 This soap is ace at getting pretty much anything squeaky clean!
 We love it for cleaning stainless steel it leaves it super shiny – it’s also pretty fab at getting stains out of laundry.

-Antibacterial surface cleaner/disposable disinfectant wipes
+Antibacterial surface cleaner

 There’s a few jobs in the kitchen I’m only happy with if I know 99.9% of all germs are dead!
 If I’ve been prepping raw chicken, meat or fish then I always clean down the surfaces with antibacterial surface cleaner.
 It’s the best way to avoid cross contamination which can lead to food poisoning.